UK ETA: Do You Need a New Passport Photo? (2026 Guide)

 How much does UK ETA cost?

-GBP 16 per applicant since April 2025 (raised from GBP 10).
+GBP 20 per applicant since 8 April 2026 (raised from GBP 16; originally GBP 10).
 Valid for 2 years or until passport expires.
+Full enforcement started 25 February 2026 for visitors from 84+ countries.

 Is UK ETA the same as ETIAS or EES?